ilyes-smaouii/ilyes-smaouii.github.io/README.md

 Created repo.
 I just found out about GitHub pages being a thing - although I'd seen a few of them, so I kinda knew there something like this existed -, and created this repo in consequence to that.
-I'm kind of starting from scratch right now, as I'm starting to explore, but I'm assuming there are well known templates for these things, which is probably a lot more practical.
+I'm kind of starting from scratch right now, as I'm starting to explore, but I'm assuming there are well known templates for these things, which is probably a lot more practical.\
+Update : apparently you can use `.md` files for content - well for the main index, anyway - ?\
+Anyway, I'll maybe come back to this later.